HEAL History

 She is a HEAL Facilitator Training graduate.
 As the lead therapist and Executive Director of Raven Rock Ranch, she combines all of her passions and talents in one role.
 Raven Rock Ranch rescues horses and pairs them with at-risk children.

-She works for a local hospital and runs a small horse farm in Norway where she lives with her growing family.
-Norunn is also a Level 1 Centered Riding Instructor.
-Her EFP practice is focused on leading groups with children and adults.
+Norunn Kogstad, owner of Lundehagen Farm, is a physician specializing in psychiatry and psychodynamic body-oriented psychotherapy.
+She is a graduate of the HEAL FTP Gold-level training in 2013.
+She works for a local hospital and runs a horse farm in Norway where she lives with her growing family and offers HEAL Courses.
+Norunn is a Level 1 Centered Riding Instructor.
+Her EFPL practice is focused on groupwork with children and adults.
+She is active in EFPL research and integration of practice models in EFPL.

 David Young (1928-2021) HEAL Contributing Researcher